WARNING: Aboriginal and Torres Strait Islander viewers are warned that this website may contain images and names of people who have passed away.

 Here you will find selected high resolution images from our collection.
 Images which we think are useful, interesting, quirky, historically significant, posses artistic merit, or we just want to know more about.

-Please feel free to comment and add more information if you wish.
-Feel free to contact the Library direct with any historical or family history enquiries.
+Visitors are encouraged to post relevant comments and add more information.
+Please contact the Library direct with any historical or family history enquiries.

-If you wish to post an image comment, please ensure it is thumbnail size or just a link.
-Posting an image comment larger than the main image is bad manners.
+If you wish to post an image in a comment, please ensure it is thumbnail size or just a link.
+Posting a large image in a comment detracts from the main image and is bad manners.
 Large image comments will be deleted.

 The majority of these images are available under a Creative commons, share alike licence, with attribution to Blue Mountains City Library.
 Please send us a link to the image as used or a copy of the publication.